mlesnoff/Jchemo.jl/README.md

 #### **a) Example of chained preprocessing**

-Let us consider a data prepocessing by standard-normal-variation transformation (SNV) followed by a Savitsky-Golay filter and a de-trending transformation.
+Let us consider a data preprocessing by standard-normal-variation transformation (SNV) followed by a Savitsky-Golay filter and a de-trending transformation.

 The pipeline is fitted as follows: